2 Iranian students challenge removal from country

-BOSTON (AP) — Two Iranian students attending Boston-area universities have filed complaints with the U.S. Department of Homeland Security, saying federal officials at Boston’s Logan International Airport acted illegally in denying them entry to the U.S. to start classes.
+BOSTON (AP) — Two college students from Iran have filed civil rights complaints with the U.S. Department of Homeland Security, saying they were mistreated and illegally denied entry into the country by federal officials at Boston’s Logan International Airport.

-Shahab Dehghani, who attends Northeastern University, and Reihana Emami Arandi, who had been set to start classes at Harvard University, filed separate complaints with the agency’s civil rights office in recent days, requesting the agency investigate the conduct of Customs and Border Protection officials, according to their lawyers.
+Shahab Dehghani, who attends Northeastern University, and Reihana Emami Arandi, who had been set to start classes at Harvard University, recently filed separate complaints with the agency’s civil rights office, requesting the agency investigate the conduct of Customs and Border Protection officials.

 The students say federal officials detained and interrogated them for hours at the airport before concluding they planned on staying in the country longer than their temporary visas allowed.

-The students maintain they had no intention of overstaying their visas and that federal officials provided no proof supporting their conclusion.
+The students maintain they had no intention of overstaying their visas and that federal officials provided no proof supporting their conclusions.

+“I couldn’t and still cannot believe how I was treated and why I received such behavior,” Arandi said in her complaint.
+“I have never had any interest in or intention to stay in the U.S. for the long term.
+In fact, Harvard is the only school in the U.S. I even applied to.
+It doesn’t make sense for anybody intending to immigrate permanently to rest their hopes on one highly competitive program at Harvard.”

 Arandi and Dehghani are among at least ten Iranians denied entry into the U.S. since August.
 Seven of those had flown into Boston’s airport.